Disability Services Accommodations FAQ

 Readers for Exams

 Some students may have documentation indicating the need for auditory access to quizzes and exams.
-When this need cannot be accommodated though the use of assistive technology, a reader may be utilized.
+When this need cannot be accommodated through the use of assistive technology, a reader may be utilized.
 The reader is only allowed to read exam material and is not available to clarify questions.
 The professor retains the right to provide clarifications or interpretations of exam questions if necessary.
 The professor may directly assist the student or may appoint another qualified individual to do so.
 Due to the specialized nature of course content and examinations, DSS staff are not considered qualified to provide clarifications and/or interpretations of exam questions.

 Scribes on Exams